Confederate Monument in Louisville

 As with many monuments to the Confederacy, some community activists, such as Louisville's late Reverend Louis Coleman, had called for the removal of the monument from such a prominent location due to an association with the history of civil rights abuses against African-Americans.
 In the past, both the city and university opposed such proposals.
 In 2002, the university announced an effort to add civil rights monuments in the vicinity of the Louisville location as part of a redevelopment called "Freedom Park".
 Two million dollars of funding, principally for the park, was secured in late 2008.

 In late April 2016, officials in Louisville announced intention to remove the monument to another location.
 Subsequently, a Jefferson County Circuit Court Judge signed a temporary restraining order filed by the Kentucky Division of the Sons of Confederate Veterans but dissolved the restraining order at a later hearing in May 2016.

 On November 15, 2016, the Office of the Mayor in Louisville stated the monument would be dismantled and moved to Brandenburg, Kentucky.
 This was following input from the Louisville Commission on Public Art which held an open meeting earlier in July and received public suggestions.
-The town of Brandenburg performed a dedication ceremony following relocation in May, 2017.
+The town of Brandenburg performed a dedication ceremony, following the relocation, in May 2017.